pallets-eco/wtforms/docs/fields.rst

         If form data is processed, is the valuelist given from the formdata wrapper.
 Otherwise, `raw_data` will be `None`.

+    .. attribute:: object_data

+        This is the data passed from an object or from kwargs to the field, stored unmodified.
+This can be used by templates, widgets, validators as needed (for comparison, for example)

     **Rendering**

     To render a field, simply call it, providing any values the widget expects